-Work on the breakwaters commenced in 1896, and in 1899, a metal post with a lamp house at it base was placed near the outer end of the western breakwater.
+Work on the breakwaters commenced in 1896, and in 1899, a metal post with a lamp house at its base was placed fourteen feet from the outer end of the western breakwater.
 Two lantern lights, a red one above a white one, were exhibited from the post starting on July 1, 1899.
 The beacon light was damaged by the schooner Willia Loutit on July 11, 1900, but repairs, paid for by the schooner’s owners, were soon made.

 On May 10, 1913 the characteristic of the pierhead light at Petoskey was changed to a red flash every four seconds, and the following year, the intensity of the light was increased to thirty-five candlepower.